K1aymore/Nixos-Config/README.md

+PC and Laptop are the most up-to-date configs, I don't use the other ones as much.

-Remove Syncthing devices and configuration before using
+Remove Syncthing configuration before using